msg-programs/mode8/docs/Obj.md

 An Obj (object) is a freely moveable graphic, independent of the BGs.
 The graphics for all Objs is stored in the OGM; the data for the Objs is stored in the OAM. mode8 supports up to 256 Objs at one time.

 **Further reading:**
-- Memory.md (for general info on the OAM, OGM, atlasses and graphics IDs)
 - Compositing.md (for more info on how the prio setting interacts with BGs)

 ## Positioning